sleconf/sleconf-www/2020/CFP.md

 title: Call for Papers
 published: true
 ---
-#### MARCH 24th UPDATE:
+### Virtual SLE 2020
+#### JULY 1st UPDATE: SPLASH and all co-located events (including SLE) will be virtual starting November 15, 2020.
+The decision to virtualize SPLASH and SLE was made to minimize the risks to attendees due to COVID-19 and associated uncertainties around travel.

-#### In view of the uncertainties around the COVID-19 pandemic, as an effort to relieve stress on authors, SLE has delayed the paper submission deadlines by one month, following the [SPLASH general policy](https://2020.splashcon.org/#march-20-update-on-splash-2020-in-relation-to-covid-19-coronavirus).
+#### March 24th update: In view of the uncertainties around the COVID-19 pandemic, as an effort to relieve stress on authors, SLE has delayed the paper submission deadlines by one month, following the [SPLASH general policy](https://2020.splashcon.org/#march-20-update-on-splash-2020-in-relation-to-covid-19-coronavirus).

 ### Types of Submissions